1931 Polish census: Mother tongue question

 After World War II the pre-war chairman of the Polish census statistical office Edward Szturm de Sztrem was quoted by communist sources to have admitted that the returned census forms had been interfered with by the executive.
 This it was claimed, affected particularly those forms from the south-eastern provinces.
 The extent of the tampering is not known.
 Another English language account stated that he admitted "that officials had been directed to undercount minorities, especially those in the eastern provinces".
+However, Szturm de Sztrem's alleged confession has never been produced.